Perl/PPCs/rfcs/rfcOVID-0018.md

-# No Longer Requiring a True Value at the End of a Module
+# No Longer Require a True Value at the End of a Module

 ## Preamble